Shukoya/Shoko/ARCHITECTURE.md

 - New Domain logic: implement a service; expose actions/selectors as needed.
 - New File format: implement a document parser and plug into `DocumentService`.
   - DocumentService is created via the DI `:document_service_factory` per book (no container creation inside the service).

+### Internal Service Helpers

+- For complex domain services that need small, focused helpers, place them under `lib/ebook_reader/domain/services/internal/` and do not register them in DI.
+  These helpers are implementation details of a facade service (e.g., `PageCalculatorService`) and must not be resolved by components or controllers.
+  Example helpers:
+  - `Internal::DynamicPageMapBuilder` — builds dynamic pagination page data.
+  - `Internal::AbsolutePageMapBuilder` — computes absolute page counts per chapter.
+  - `Internal::ChapterCache` — local wrapped-lines caching used by `WrappingService`.

 ## Performance Considerations